Environmental Science (ESCI)

 Corequisite(s): ESCI 118L

-ESCI 201 Environmental Science II 4 Credit Hours
+ESCI 201 Environmentalism 4 Credit Hours

 The course is an introduction to environmental science.
 It aims to identify the underlying concepts of environmental issues and demonstrates the interdisciplinary nature of environmental problem solving.
 The focus is on the societal aspects of environmental challenges from local to global scales, particularly on environmentalism.
 Concepts from environmental science, ethics, literature, history, politics, sociology, and economics help to analyze these challenges and present solutions.
 (W, YR).